 If you are planning an e-commerce website, you might have to take several important decisions, which can influence the success and failure of your website.
 Selecting a hosting provider, website theme, purchasing a domain are an important decision for any e-commerce website owner.
 However, the most critical decision remains, choosing between Shopify and WooCommerce.

 Shopify Or WooCommerse Which Is Best For A Domestic E-com Website

-Shopify is a complete solution which allows users to create online stores, manage products and handle payments with the aid of a single service.
-Whereas, WooCommerce can be referred to as an open sourced solution developed on WordPress.
+Shopify is a complete solution that allows users to create online stores, manage products and handle payments with the aid of a single service.
+Whereas, WooCommerce can be referred to as an open-sourced solution developed on WordPress.
 It supercharges the Content Management System and enables users to operate an online store using the WooCommerce platform

 Shopify vs WooCommerce – Features

 - Shopify offers 3 different plans to users, which starts from a monthly payment of $29.
-Whereas WooCommerce is an open sourced platform, is completely free, but users are required to purchase their hosting.
+Whereas WooCommerce is an open-sourced platform, it is completely free, but users are required to purchase their hosting.

 - Shopify offers a free sub-domain with all its existing plans, whereas WooCommerce users required to purchase their domains.